tonymm55/react-tech-test/README.md

 This project is a technical test similar to what may be given when applying for a junior developer role.
 The test is intended to familiarise the student with the scope and timescale of such a test.

-This tech-test project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Technical Task Description

 To design, build and test a search page in the browser which allows users to search for NASA images by a keyword utilising the NASA image API.